ThUnD3r-Gr33n/Slixfeed/README.md

 ### Features

-#### Simultaneous

-Slixfeed is designed to handle multiple contacts, including groupchats, Simultaneously.

 #### Ease

 Slixfeed automatically scans (i.e. crawls) for web feeds of given URL.

+#### Export

+Download articles as ePUB, HTML, Markdown and PDF.

 #### Filtering

-Slixfeed provides positive and nagative ways to filter by allow and deny lists.
+Filter using lists of allow and deny.

+#### Multimedia

+Display audios pictures and videos inline.

+#### Portable

+Export and import feeds with a standard OPML file.

 #### Proxy

-Redirect to alternative online back-ends, such as Invidious, Librarian, Nitter, for increased privacy and productivity and security.
+Redirect to alternative back-ends, such as Invidious, Librarian, Nitter, for increased privacy, productivity and security.

+#### Simultaneous

+Slixfeed is designed to handle multiple contacts, including groupchats, Simultaneously.

 ## Getting Started